rwdroge/oe_docker/README.md

 1. Build the compiler image
 2. Build the devcontainer image (using the local compiler image as base)
 3. Build the pas_dev image
+4. Build the pas_base image
+5. Build the pas_orads image
-4. Build the db_adv image
+6. Build the db_adv image

 Options:
 - `-SkipDevcontainer` to skip building the devcontainer image
+- `-BuildSports2020Db` to also build the sports2020-db image after db_adv
 - `-BinariesRoot` to point to a custom binaries root
 - `-JDKVERSION` to control the Java version propagated as build-arg
 - `-OEVERSION` to override the automatic mapping of series to OEVERSION